shreayan98c/Grad-Admission/README.md

 # Grad-Admission
-Predicting the chance of a student being selected for a grad program abroad.
+Predicting the chance of a student being selected for a grad program abroad and finding the most suitable universities for him/her.

+**Data Pipeline:** Data Gathering -> Data Inspection -> Data Visualizations -> Data Modeling -> Model Evaluation -> Model Deployment

-Languages Used: Python
+**Languages Used:** Python